r00tk1d/duplicate-tabs-defender-extension/README.md

 # Duplicate Tabs Defender Chromium Extension

 This extension prevents the creation of duplicate tabs.
-If a url is already present in another tab, it closes the duplicate tab and switches to the already opened tab.
-The duplication detection scope is one browser window.
+If a url (without the url fragment) is already present in another tab, it closes the tab and switches to the tab with the asked url.
+Tab duplication detection applies to each browser window individually.
 So if you really want to duplicate a tab, just open it in a new window.

 ## Installation